Plow74/mdexample/file.md

 <ol start="3" type="1">
 <li><p>[Standalone-Launch] The health IT developer demonstrates the
-ability of the Health IT Module to launch using the “launch-standalone" “SMART on FHIR Core Capability” SMART Standalone Launch mode detailed in the implementation specification adopted in § 170.215(a)(3).</p></li>
+ability of the Health IT Module to launch using the “launch-standalone" “SMART on FHIR® Core Capability” SMART Standalone Launch mode detailed in the implementation specification adopted in § 170.215(a)(3).</p></li>
 <li><p>[Standalone-Launch] The health IT developer demonstrates the
 ability of the Health IT Module to support SMART’s public client profile.</p></li>